iande/decogator/README.md

 ##To-Do

 1. Specs, specs, specs!
-2. Get rid of this join point business.
-It's too opaque, and requires authors to think about advice on my terms, instead of their own.
-Passing blocks about might become tricky, though.
-3. Consider accepting blocks as the advice method, instead of using the :call option.
+2. Consider accepting blocks as the advice method, instead of using the :call option.
 This could take some work, because you really can't pass blocks to blocks in Ruby 1.8.
 To do this, you'd have to re-work your advice method definition code (no more shortcuts with [:before, :after ...].each ...).
 You will also need to modify your advice classes to handle blocks instead of sending messages to objects.
-4. RDocs.
+3. RDocs.
 Documentation should really start taking a higher priority in my life.